NayanSayaji/learning-react-with-chai/basics of react /Understanding React Flow and Structure.md

 - **Components**: Components are building blocks of React apps, encapsulating logic and UI.
 This is written in JSX format.

+Naming convention in components mostly Follows starting with a Capital letter always and then Camel Case, 1st letter or new word should be capital.

 ### Functional Components

 Functional components are stateless and are essentially JavaScript functions that return JSX.